cakephp/bakery.cakephp.org/2017/06/26/cakephp_2100RC1_released.rst

 * Bug fixes for *12 months* after the release of 4.0.0.
 * Security fixes for *18 months* after the release of 4.0.0.

-After that point, 2.x will become unmaintained and receive no further updates.
+After that point, 2.x will become un-maintained and receive no further updates.

 New Features
 ------------